DavidLemayian/docs.globaleaks.org/Procedure.rst

 Whistleblowing procedure substantially defines:

--which kind of info you are collecting from whistleblowers -and which people will take charge of treating those collected info.
+* which kind of info you are collecting from whistleblowers
+* and which people will take charge of treating those collected info.

 GlobaLeaks has been designed and implemented around those very simple concepts.
 Those, in fact, are needed to set up the follwing aspects of your GlobaLeaks installation:

 * **Contexts** (link to documentation section on Context Configuration)
 * **Questionnaires** (link to documentation section on Questionnaire Configuration)